Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 - Tyzzer's Disease: Caused by Bacillus piliformis, rabbits may be infected by the ingestion of spores and exhibit sudden and profuse watery diarrhea, lethargy, dehydration, and rapid death within 1-2 days after symptoms in the majority of cases .

-- Rhinitis or Coryza: A common rabbit disease that causes inflammation of the nose and many bacteria types may be involved. .
+- Rhinitis or Coryza: A common rabbit disease that causes inflammation of the nose.
+Many bacteria types may be involved. .

 - Colibacillosis: Enteric disease caused by E.coli with diarrhea, febrile, and anorexia as a symptom.
 It is common in Europe and seen less frequently in the United States .